krish-gdp/Stock-Price-Prediction-using-LSTM/README.md

 We performed the model using  stacked LSTM's because it increases the ability of our model to understand more complex representation of our time-series data in hidden layers, by capturing information at different levels.
 We used the model to predict the future prices of the company for the next 30 days.

+The RMSE value of the model is near to 245.77 which shows that the performance of the model is good.